 Optional pooch paste additions include organic broth or bouillon for flavor, dried parsley for reduced stink breath, and anti-microbial herb powders such as turmeric, myrrh, thyme, cinnamon or others.
 Many of these herbs also stimulate the influx of fresh blood to the gums, aiding in healing and preventing infection.
 For herb amounts that are safe for use in dogs, there are great resources such as “All You Ever Wanted to Know About Herbs for Pets” (Tilford and Wulff-Tilford), “Dr. Kidd’s Guide to Herbal Dog Care” (Kidd), and “Dr. Pitcairn’s Complete Guide to Natural Health for Dogs and Cats” (Pitcairn and Pitcairn).

 Start slowly to get your dog used to brushing.
 Be gentle, but don’t dawdle and try your dog’s patience.
-Always reward her with a crunchy treat afterwards, like Skinny Bakes or an appropriately sized Z-Bone.
+Always reward her with a crunchy treat afterwards.
 Consistency is key.
 According to one study, gum health was maintained only when dogs had their teeth brushed daily or when their teeth were brushed every other day and they were also given a daily dental chew .

 It’s important to take care of infections, which are usually bacterial and are indicated by red, swollen gums.
 The bacteria that cause gum disease can go systemic and cause dangerous infections elsewhere in the body.
 Holistic animal health practitioners will use anti-microbial extracts of herbs such as myrrh, thyme or rosemary [1, 7].
 In cooperative pooches, you can apply the herbal extract directly to the infected spot using a piece of cotton , but you might consider diluting the extract with an equal part of water first.
 Herbalist Juliette de Bairacli-Levy rubbed her dogs’ teeth with sage leaves and lavender flower spikes to remove stains , and this practice may also help with gum disease due to the anti-microbial activities of these plants, as well as from physical stimulation of the gum line.
 If the infection doesn’t respond, worsens, or is severe to begin with, get your dog into the veterinarian as quickly as possible.